khmaher/HPC_dada2/README.md

   Alternatively, to copy data from your personal computer onto the HPC you need to use a file transfer application such as 'scp' (advanced), MobaXterm, or [FileZilla](https://filezilla-project.org/).
-  Ensure to copy the data into your `/fastdata/<user>my_project/raw_data folder`.
+  Ensure to copy the data into your '/fastdata/<user>my_project/raw_data folder'.

-  Run 'ls' on your `raw_data` folder and you should see something like the following
+  Run 'ls' on your 'raw_data' folder and you should see something like the following
   </details></blockquote>

   <details><summary>2.6) Copy the dada2 R scripts</summary><blockquote>

-  Copy the required R scripts for the dada2 workflow into your `scripts`
+  Copy the required R scripts for the dada2 workflow into your 'scripts' directory.

   ```
   cp /fastdata/bi1xgf/dada2_hpc_scripts/* /fastdata/<user>/scripts